 Debate and Public Advocacy Institute

 Speak up.
 Speak out.
-Build your confidence and skills; be your best advocate.
+Make a statement.
+Build your confidence and skills; become arguably the best you can.

-Spend one week this summer at Wake Forest building confidence speaking, arguing, and learning to passionately advocate.
-Students will engage in active, hands-on learning around topics they find interesting.
-A combination of speaking, videos, off-campus excursions, debating, guest speakers, researching, and plenty of time conversing provide students with the skills and experience to become better communicators.
-Whether in the classroom, the boardroom, or the halls of Congress, students will enjoy applying advocacy skills in whatever environment their future takes them.
+Spend one week this summer at Wake Forest University building confidence speaking, arguing, and learning to passionately advocate for yourself and others.
+Students will engage in discussions about current events and learn skills such as persuasion, legal reasoning, and the art of communication.
+Whether in the classroom, the boardroom, or the halls of Congress, students will enjoy applying advocacy skills in whichever environment their future takes them.

 At a Glance